openhab/openhabian/docs/openhabian-amanda.md

 device to be backed up to have that same name.
 You will have two Amanda config directories (located in `/etc/amanda`) called `openhab-dir` and `openhab-AWS` if you choose to setup both of them.
-If any of your Amanda backup or recovery runs fails (particularly if you try to use the S3 backup), you should try getting it to work following the guides and knowledge base available on the Web at <http://www.amanda.org/>.
+If any of your Amanda backup or recovery runs fail (particularly if you try to use the S3 backup), you should try getting it to work following the guides and knowledge base available on the web at <http://www.amanda.org/>.
 There's online documentation including tutorials and FAQs at <http://wiki.zmanda.com/index.php/User_documentation>.
 In case you come across inherent problems or improvements, please let us (openHABian authors) know through a GitHub issue, but please don't expect us to guide you through Amanda, which is a rather complex system, and we're basically just users only, too.